Why I Keep Leaving

 I want to sit where locals sit.

-Travel Makes The World Feel Real
+Travel Makes The World Feel Human

 Travel collapses abstraction.